 - If you use a memory card already containing images, the newly assigned file numbers may continue the existing numbering for both the [Continuous] and [Auto Reset] settings.
-If you want to start over with file number 0001, format the memory card before use (pp. 22, 52). - Refer to the Software Starter Guide for information regarding folder structure or image types.
+If you want to start over with file number 0001, format the memory card before use (p.
+22). - Refer to the Software Starter Guide for information regarding folder structure or image types.